bytes-zone/bytes-zone/content/posts/custom-id-types.md

 +++
-title = "Tradeoffs of Custom ID Types in Elm" date = 2020-10-26
+title = "Tradeoffs of Custom ID Types in Elm" date = 2020-10-26 description = "Custom ID types are great, but what are you giving up?
+Is it worth it?"
 +++

 In Elm, we store data in records.